 Generally, you have three chances to put out fires during an earthquake.
 Most houses are equipped with digital gas meters that automatically cut off the gas supply when they detect earthquake tremors.
 Make your own safety your top priority.

-quake early warning, or an earthquake suddenly occurs
+When you hear an earthquake early warning, or an earthquake suddenly occurs

 After the large tremors subside

 Immediately after the fire starts